Some Extra Notes for Parents

-Please let us know if there are any medical conditions that would necessitate special consideration and care during the trip.
+Please let us know if there are any medical, emotional, or educational conditions that would necessitate special consideration and care during the trip.
 A “permission to treat” form will be required as is a “release of liability.”
+There will be some activities through outside vendors such as horseback riding, zip lines, etc. that will also require waivers.
 All forms will be sent to you in early spring.

 More You Should Know

-There's a lot to read here, but please read this!
+There's a lot to read here, but please take the time to read this!

 We cannot be responsible for events beyond our control, including, without limitation, mechanical issues causing a delay, acts of nature, war, strikes, or government restrictions.
 This includes pandemics or other such world-wide or national emergencies that we can't imagine at this time.
 We are not responsible for loss or damage to luggage or any other personal belongings including cash.

 Please note that the director, Mark Levin, can't personally cover losses if we have to cancel this trip because of unforeseen circumstances.
 With the pandemic of 2020 we were lucky in that all our vendors refunded all the money we had paid for reservations, etc and parents didn't lose any funds.
 That cannot be guaranteed for this trip.
+Many vendors are hesitant to take groups because they're afraid of late cancellations of a group.
 In the event that the trip has to be canceled because of circumstances out of our control, we will refund every cent we can get back from vendors.
 But signing up your son for this trip means you understand and agree that the amount we can't recover could be lost.
 We've never had to include a statement like this before, but the Covid pandemic has changed things.

 Generally speaking, we brag about the behavior of our boys.
 In fact, it's our promise of good kids and behavior that gets us rooms in certain hotels.
-We've been turned town in some hotels in the past because they've experienced bad luck with kid groups and/or American kid groups.
+We've been turned down in some hotels in the past because they've experienced bad luck with kid groups.
 We are out to change that perception.
+A good example of this is the motel where we'll be staying in Manitou Springs.
+They no longer accept group reservations, but because of our past trips there and our excellent behavior...they made an exception for us.
+This will be our fourth time at this property.

 Students are expected to obey all regulations and rules and codes of conduct that might be set by the places we visit, the local culture, or by the trip leaders.
 We have the right to send home with notice to parent or guardian, at parents’ expense, and without escort, any participant who does not adhere to the rules and regulations, or who infringes upon others’ enjoyment of the trip.